vramework/vramework/packages/runtimes/next/README.md

-# @vramework/next
+# @pikku/next

-This package is part of @vramework/mono and is responsible for bridging nextJS and vramework
+This package is part of @pikku/mono and is responsible for bridging nextJS and pikku